mysql/mysql-ndb-operator/docs/notes.md

 Certain status information will need to be stored in kubernetes objects' status.
 However, whenever possible the actual cluster state should be extraced from NDB itself rather than via object status.

+## Images

+docker vs k8 images?
+Leave docker images as-is and just base new k8 images on the existing ones?
+Replace with "hybrid" images for both worlds?
+Two separate images?

+Could use [Multi-architecture images](https://kubernetes.io/docs/concepts/containers/images/#multi-architecture-images-with-manifests) but that seems to be rather hardware architecture related?

 # ndb nodes, operators and containers/pod

 Each ndb node and operator runs in its own container inside its own pod.